orgrim/pg_back/README.md

 ## Install

+A compiled binary is available from the [Github repository](https://github.com/orgrim/pg_back/releases).

+The binary only needs `pg_dumpall` and `pg_dump`.

+## Install from source

 ```
 go get -u github.com/orgrim/pg_back
 ```

-Use `make` to build and install from source.
+Use `make` to build and install from source (you need go 1.16 or above).

-As an alternative, the following *docker* command downloads, compiles and put `pg_back` in the current directory:
+As an alternative, the following *docker* command downloads, compiles and puts `pg_back` in the current directory:

 ```
 docker run --rm -v "$PWD":/go/bin golang:1.16 go get github.com/orgrim/pg_back
 ```

-The binary only needs `pg_dumpall` and `pg_dump`.

 ## Usage

 Use the `--help` or `-?` to print the list of available options.
-To dump all database, you only need to give the proper connection options to the PostgreSQL instance and the path to a writable directory to store the dump files.
+To dump all databases, you only need to give the proper connection options to the PostgreSQL instance and the path to a writable directory to store the dump files.

+If default and command line options are not enough, a configuration file may be provided with `-c <configfilename>`.
+(Note: see below to convert configuration files from version 1.)

-The defaut output directory `/var/backups/postgresql` may not exists or have the proper ownership for you user, use `-b` to give the path where to store the files.
+If the default output directory `/var/backups/postgresql` does not exist or has improper ownership for your user, use `-b` to give the path where to store the files.
 The path may contain the `{dbname}` keyword, that would be replaced by the name of the database being dumped, this permits to dump.